 - Unpredictable.
 Don’t make the answer something others can easily guess or research.
 No one except you (and maybe the person involved in that specific life event) should know the answer.
 And don’t make the mistake of sharing such personal information on social media, or take Facebook quizzes that try to trick you into revealing this information!

-Let’s examine some good and bad security questions.
+Let’s examine some bad security questions:

 In what city or town was your first job? – This information can be easily found on LinkedIn, or easily guessed if you’ve never moved to another city or country.